Listen up: If you released equity before 2020, you’re likely paying more interest than necessary!

 Before you do so, we’ve summed up the most important information about equity release in this quick video.
 Check it out!

-Switching Equity Release Mortgages Effectively
+Switching Equity Release Mortgages Effectively in Oct 2021

+It’s not that straightforward switching to a new lender or even a new equity release mortgage.
+For the switch-over to be viable, it’s crucial to consider several factors, including the early repayment charge clause.
 An early repayment charge (ERC) is typically a penalty that applies to specific equity release plans.
-While most mortgage providers are looking more carefully into the early repayment charge, however, that wasn’t the case a few years back.
+While most mortgage providers are looking more carefully into the early repayment charge, they didn’t do so a few years back.

-As years went by, the actual charge varied from one loan policy to another and most equity release schemes range from a fixed percentage charge of 5% of the sum repaid, up to as high as 100% of the total amount borrowed.
+As the years went by, the actual charge varied from one loan policy to another.
+Most equity release schemes range from a fixed percentage charge of 5% of the sum repaid up to as high as 100% of the total amount borrowed.

 What Other Factors Do You Need to Consider?

-Well, just like the early repayment charges, you also need to take into account elements like the:
+Well, like the early repayment charges, you also need to take into account elements like the:

-The Valuation Fee – these costs are usually paid upfront on your application and are dependent on the state market value – the higher the property valuation, the more costly the valuation fees.
-Therefore, you must look for equity release companies that offer a free valuation since there won’t be upfront fees
+The Valuation Fee – These costs are usually paid upfront on your application and are dependent on the state market value.
+The higher the property valuation, the more costly the valuation fees.
+Therefore, you must look for equity release companies that offer a free valuation since there won’t be upfront fees.

 Who Can You Turn To?

-The advisor charges a flat rate for their services which is taken into account when calculating the setup expenses for a new equity release mortgage.
-The best equity release advisors are independent since they have access to the whole equity release market.
+The advisor charges a flat rate for their services, taken into account when calculating the setup expenses for a new equity release mortgage.
+The best equity release advisers are independent since they have access to the whole equity release market.